Six Tools Insurance Companies Are Using to Mitigate Fraud

 Homeowner insurance fraud occurs when someone knowingly submits a false, inflated or misleading claim on his or her homeowner's policy.
 This type of fraud may appear in various forms.
 According to the Coalition Against Insurance Fraud, about 10 percent of property insurance losses are the result of fraud.
 Therefore, this type of insurance fraud directly influences the premiums that all property owners pay.
 In fact, the FBI estimates that insurance fraud costs the average U.S. family between $400 and $700 per year in the form of increased premiums alone.
 Clearly, property insurance fraud is a significant problem.

-Homeowner Insurance Fraud Examples
+Examples of Homeowner Insurance Fraud

 To understand how insurance companies mitigate this fraud, we first need to identify the most common types of homeowners insurance fraud.
 These include the following: